wpilibsuite/frc-docs/source/docs/software/basic-programming/joystick.rst

 ``GenericHID`` Usage
 --------------------

-An axis can be used with ``.getRawAxis(0)`` (if not using either of the classes above) that returns the current value.
+An axis can be used with ``.getRawAxis(0)`` (if not using any of the classes above) that returns the current value.
 Zero in this example is the index of axis as found in the Drive Station mentioned above.

 .. tabs::